sandyiswell/HPtuning_OpenCVbasics_TransferLearning/README.md

    This method is much easier to code compared to the first method (manual) we discussed.
 In GridSearch method we just need to select hyperparameters to tune and just give the values of search.
 For this purpose, ScikitLearn library is used.

+3) - 3_RandomSearchCV_v2.ipynb - This notebook discuss about tuning hyperparameters using RandomSearch method.